 At Hupy and Abraham, we know how common instances of abuse and neglect are in nursing homes and other long-term care settings.
-Thanks to awareness initiatives like Elder Abuse Awareness Day, many other people are aware as well, although most of us are usually only aware of abuse and neglect perpetrated by nursing home staff.
-A recent study by the Center for Aging Research and Clinical Care found that 1 in 5 residents experience verbal or physical mistreatment at the hands of other residents.
+Thanks to awareness initiatives like Elder Abuse Awareness Day, many other people are aware as well.
+Although, most of us are only familiar abuse and neglect perpetrated by nursing home staff.
+Now, a recent study by the Center for Aging Research and Clinical Care found that 1 in 5 residents experience verbal or physical mistreatment at the hands of other residents.

 An estimated five million older Americans suffer from abuse and neglect by staff in skilled care facilities each year, but resident-to-resident abuse can also occur when staff fails to protect our loved ones from other residents.
 While issues are bound to arise between residents, especially those suffering from Alzheimer’s or dementia, abuse from any source undermines the right to a safe and peaceful living environment.